buildbot/buildbot/master/docs/manual/configuration/steps/shell_command.rst

                                      workdir="build/tests"))

 ``env``
-    a dictionary of environment strings which will be added to the child command's environment.
+    A dictionary of environment strings which will be added to the child command's environment.
     For example, to run tests with a different i18n language setting, you might use:

     .. code-block:: python